 Employers (all sizes) likely to expand their focus on employee financial well-being.
 2

 Large employers that provide a Financial Wellness benefit.
 1,3

 According to the US Consumer Financial Protection Bureau, the average employer offering a Financial Wellness benefit spends $144 per employee per year or $12 per employee per month.
-FinanSavvy will cost you 65 cents per employee per month.
+FinanSavvy will cost you less than $1 per employee per month.

 Spend 3+ hours/week at work dealing with personal financial issues.
 7

 Workers making $50,000-$99,999 who usually or always live paycheck to paycheck.
 6

 Say Money causes them stress, making it the #1 source.
 5,8

 How does stress impact productivity?
 Common symptoms are 5,8: